TodoBackend/todo-backend-site/README.md

-todo-backend-site
+Todo-backend-site
 =================

 Source for www.todobackend.com.
 This is a [middleman](https://middlemanapp.com)-based static website.

 built and deployed to S3 via: [![CircleCI](https://circleci.com/gh/TodoBackend/todo-backend-site.svg?style=svg)](https://circleci.com/gh/TodoBackend/todo-backend-site)

-## Adding a new implementation listing
+## Adding a new implementation: listing
 To add a new Todo-Backend implementation:
 - [ ] edit `data/implementations.yaml`
 - [ ] add any new tags to `data/impl_tags.yaml`